 Secondary adrenal insufficiency is caused by complications in the pituitary gland that cause a lack of adrenocorticotropin (ACTH) or corticotropin-releasing hormone (CRH).
 These hormones are responsible for signaling for the production of cortisol.
 Without these hormones, the pituitary gland will not be stimulated to make cortisol, and the body will become deficient.

-Symptoms of adrenal insufficiency can develop gradually and may go unnoticed until a stressful event.
+Symptoms of this condition can develop gradually and may go unnoticed until a stressful event.

-Some of the most commonly experienced symptoms of adrenal insufficiency include:
+Some of the most commonly experienced symptoms include:

 - Chronic fatigue